p00temkin/arctang/README.md

 ### Query for ASA type

 Note that this raw command works against any ASA type and highlights the differences between ARC3, ARC19 and ARC69.
-If you just want to identify the ARC type of an asset then you can use --arctype as shown below:
+If you just want to identify the ARC type of an asset then you can use --probe_arcstandard as shown below:

    ```
-	java -jar ./arctang.jar --chain MAINNET --action QUERY --assetid 387411719 --arctype
+	java -jar ./arctang.jar --chain MAINNET --action QUERY --assetid 387411719 --probe_arcstandard
 	ASA identified as: ARC3

-	java -jar ./arctang.jar --chain MAINNET --action QUERY --assetid 865610737 --arctype
+	java -jar ./arctang.jar --chain MAINNET --action QUERY --assetid 865610737 --probe_arcstandard
 	ASA identified as: ARC19

-	java -jar ./arctang.jar --chain MAINNET --action QUERY --assetid 490139078 --arctype
+	java -jar ./arctang.jar --chain MAINNET --action QUERY --assetid 490139078 --probe_arcstandard
 	ASA identified as: ARC69
    ```